Try this beginner whole wheat sourdough bread recipe for a healthier twist on your favorite classic sourdough loaf.

 Totally, Completely Out Of Commercial Active Yeast

-When we were getting ready to hunker down for the first shutdown of 2020 (Oregon shut down super early on, and went on to do so again multiple times), I sent my husband for yeast and flour like any good little homemaker.
+When we were getting ready to hunker down for the first shutdown of 2020, I sent my husband for yeast and flour like any good little homemaker.

 And even though I lean on the prepper side (think doomsday, people) and am naturally interested in homesteading and self-sufficiency, I totally didn’t know how to make my own whole wheat sourdough bread.